• Home

 Research

 Much of my work has revolved around research in cognitive science, whether in a standard academic setting or in the private sector (Austhink).
-There have been four main phases to this research:
+There have been five main phases to this research:

 Since 2005 I have been involved in applied R&D, in Austhink, aimed at producing practical tools to improve thinking in the workplace and in the classroom.
 This work has resulted in two commercial software packages, as well as the conception and/or ongoing development of structured argumentation methodologies for reasoning, business decision making, and hypothesis investigation.